 It may surprise many people to learn that NY is not an endless treasure trove of amazing lingerie shopping destinations for fuller bust brands.
 There are a handful of lingerie stores in Manhattan and Brooklyn, and that is not a lot for a big city that is supposed to have everything.
 Once you get about 20 minutes outside of the “city”, options dwindle rapidly.
 Head east, and you’ll find yourself in another world entirely.
 Looking for bras on Long Island is especially disappointing because, despite some of the largest concentrations of malls and luxury shopping in America, there is a baffling paucity of lingerie retailers catering to non-matrix cup and band sizes.

 I found out about Helen of Troy Bras when I was passing through NY on a visit about a year and a half ago.
 I should interject briefly here that Long Island’s privately owned boutiques are, well … hit or miss.
 Having already had terrible experiences elsewhere, I was hesitant to try a new shop.
 Helen of Troy Bras was a bit of a drive from where I was visiting.
 Would it be worth it?
 Continue reading “Store Review: Helen of Troy Bras, Long Island, NY”

-Cashback sites partner with retailers to save you money when you shop online, including at lots of bra and lingerie retailers.
-I’m going to explain how it works and give you some tips/links to get started.
+Cashback sites partner with retailers to save you money when you shop online.
+In this post, I’m going to explain how it works and give you some tips/links to get started.